MicrosoftDocs/azure-dev-docs/articles/terraform/aztfexport-how.md

 - <kbd>G</kbd><kbd>End</kbd> jumps to the end of the resource list
 - <kbd>/</kbd> allows you to define/apply a filter by text on the resource list
 - <kbd>Esc</kbd> clears any current filter
-- <kbd>Delete</kbd> skips the currently highlighted item and it will not be exported when <kbd>w</kbd> is pressed.
+- <kbd>Delete</kbd> skips the currently highlighted item.
+The resource will no longer be exported when <kbd>w</kbd> is pressed.
 If you skip a resource on accident, press <kbd>Delete</kbd> again to recover it.
-- <kbd>s</kbd> saves a [mapping file](###mapping-file) of the resource list.
+- <kbd>s</kbd> saves a mapping file of the resource list.
 This file's generated list is not affected by filtering, but is affected by skipping.
 - <kbd>w</kbd> exports resources to state (if `--hcl-only` is not selected) and generates the config
 - <kbd>r</kbd> shows possible recommendations for a resource
 - <kbd>e</kbd> shows errors (if any) on exporting a resource
 - <kbd>q</kbd> quits out of interactive mode
 - <kbd>?</kbd> opens help

 For each resource, `aztfexport` will try to recognize the corresponding Terraform resource type.
-If it finds one, the line will be prefixed by a 💡 as an indicator.
-Otherwise, user is expected to input the Terraform resource address in form of `<resource type>.<resource name>` (e.g. `azurerm_linux_virtual_machine.test`).
+If it finds one it marks the line with 💡 as an indicator.
+Otherwise, user is expected to input the Terraform resource address in form of `<resource type>.<resource name>` (such as `azurerm_linux_virtual_machine.test`).
 Users can press <kbd>r</kbd> to see the possible resource type(s) for the selected resource.

-In some cases, there are Azure resources that have no corresponding Terraform resources (e.g. due to lacks of Terraform support).
-Some resources might also be created as a side effect of provisioning another resource (e.g. the OS Disk resource is created automatically when provisioning a VM).
+In some cases, there are Azure resources that have no corresponding Terraform resources, such as if the resource lacks Terraform support.
+Some resources might also be created as a side effect of provisioning another resource, like the OS Disk resource when provisioning a VM.
 In these cases, you can skip the resources without assigning anything.

 After going through all the resources to be imported, press <kbd>w</kbd> to begin generating the Terraform configuration and (if `--hcl-only` is not selected) importing to Terraform state.